 Seasonal sites still available.
 If you are interested, please complete the Reservation Request Form and return the first three pages to the office of the Raisin Region Conservation Authority with a $200.00 deposit.
 A map showing lot availability is provided for your convenience.
 If you have any questions, please contact the office at 613-938-3611 ext.
 221

-We are now accepting online donations for the Cooper Marsh Boardwalk Restoration fund.
+We are still accepting online donations for the Cooper Marsh Boardwalk Restoration fund.

 Get Involved!
 Volunteer for the 2014 Marsh Monitoring Program